PGBMATH/speech_emotion/recipes/ESTER+EPAC+ETAPE+REPERE/LM/README.md

 This folder contains recipes for training language models for the above datasets.
 It supports n-gram LM.
-Depending on the ASR token type ("phone", or "char"), an apostrophe (') should be preceded by a space or not.
+Depending on the ASR token type ("phone", or "char"), an apostrophe (') should be followed by a space or not.

 Example:
 * "C'est" -> modeled as "sɛ" -> mapped to "C'EST"